mlr7/Data-Eras-in-MLB/README.md

-In the analysis that follows the aim is to observe first hand, in the best pitching datasets publicly available today, the impact the history and evolution of MLB's in-game sensing platforms have had on the evolution of MLB data categories available for open-source analysis projects.
+In the analysis that follows the aim is to observe first hand, in the best pitching datasets publicly available today, the impact the history and evolution of MLB's in-game sensing platforms have had on the growth of MLB data categories available for open-source analysis projects.

 ![](img/pic_hawkeye_cameras.png)